MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/blog-analysis-services-stop-accept-new-connection.md

 ## How do you see these locks and blocking chains?

 Starting with SQL Server 2008 R2 Service Pack 1, there are some great profiler trace events that help you see these locks.
-XML tags within the text of the trace events show who’s waiting and which locks are held.
-Collect a profiler trace with the ordinary events, but add these events to see who’s blocking whom and for how long, and on which objects the locks are conflicting.
+XML tags within the text of the trace events show who's waiting and which locks are held.
+Collect a profiler trace with the ordinary events, but add these events to see who's blocking whom and for how long, and on which objects the locks are conflicting.

 The Lock Acquired event indicates when the transaction has obtained a batch of locks for the processing of the transaction.
 The Lock Released event indicates when the transaction has released a batch of locks that the transaction requested.
 This event also indicates the duration that the locks are held.
 The Lock Waiting event indicates when a transaction tries and waits in a queue to obtain a lock in a batch.
 This information is in the TextData column of those events.
 This information includes the following additional related data: